-Procedures Performed on NOMMA's Sexual Harassment:
+14. Procedures Performed on NOMMA's Prevention of Sexual Harassment:

-26. Using the 5 randomly selected employees/officials from procedure #16 under "Procedures Performed on NOMMA's Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/ official completed at least one hour of sexual harassment training during the calendar year.
+A. Using the 5 randomly selected employees/officials from procedure #9A under "Procedures Performed on NOMMA's Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+42:343.

-27. Observe that NOMMA has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on NOMMA's premises if NOMMA does not have a website).
+B. Observe NOMMA has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on NOMMA's premises if NOMMA does not have a website).